1. What is Blockchain?

 Answer: It needs the contract’s bytecode which is generated from compiling a higher-level language such as Solidity.

 22. What are the 2 types of records that are present within the Blockchain Database?

 The two types of records are:

 - Block records

 - Transactional records

 Both these records will be and retrieved and integrate them with another while not following the difficult algorithms

-24. So on a blockchain, auditors cannot verify transactions?_text]Answer:
+24. So on a blockchain, auditors cannot verify transactions?

-Private (or consortium) blockchains are blockchains on which the consensus is not determined by an open community of anonymous, financially incentivised validators (the miners) but rather by a small, closed set of actors that have some interest in sharing data and processes.
-For example, a consortium of banks or actors in a supply chain. (blockchain developer interview questions)
+Answer: Private (or consortium) blockchains are blockchains on which the consensus is not determined by an open community of anonymous, financially incentivized validators (the miners) but rather by a small, closed set of actors that have some interest in sharing data and processes.
+For example, a consortium of banks or actors in a supply chain.

-29. What are the different types of records in Blockchain technology?_text]Answer:
+29. What are the different types of records in Blockchain technology?